yohannes2025/project-3-battleships/README.md

 - No media used.

 ### Acknowledgments
-- Special thanks to Python community forums for guidance on handling edge cases in the game logic.
+- Special thanks to Code Institute for giving me the opportunity to learn as a full stack software development.